 The adventure begins daily with a large group meeting and escape room challenge.

 Discover clues, hunt for facts and find the solution to unlock keys to master this game!

 Each morning will begin as a group navigating through the escape room.
 The rest of the day adventurers are able to complete 2 hours worth of independent activities and submit work to guides in order to progress to the next day’s escape room.

 |Time||Activity||How to Log In|

-Note: Fridays, there will be a Whole Group – Zoom Meeting.
-If you need help, each day you will be provided your camp guide’s name, cell phone and email.
+Note: Every morning, there will be a Whole Group – Zoom Meeting.
+If you need help, each day you will be provided your camp guide’s name and email.

-Parents will receive an email a week prior to their session beginning with the required supplies needed to complete the electives.
+Parents will receive an email the week prior to their session beginning with the required supplies needed to complete the electives.